Don’t worry about forgetting your passwords ever again with the all-new password manager. Try PureKeep

 Go to command prompt, go to the directory C:devconi386 for 32 bit and C:devconia64 for 64bit

-Just copy the command and past it in command prompt hit enter.
+Just copy the command and past it into the command prompt hit enter.

 devcon.exe install c:\Windows\inf\netavpna.inf MS_AgileVpnMiniport